 All credit card payments are subjected to a 3% convenience fee.

 If signing up through Populi, please note that the cost of Room and Board will be invoiced after registration.

 Summer program accommodations are simple, standard college dormitory facilities.
 They are furnished with twin beds, desks, dressers, chairs, and small closets with a few clothes hangers.
 We provide all residents with the following:

 - one light-weight blanket

 The towels are small and some students like to bring extras.
 You may also wish to bring an additional pillow or blanket.
 Laundry facilities are in the dormitory and are available to students free of charge.

 Whenever possible, students taking courses for credit are given single rooms to facilitate deep study.
 Religious participants generally share rooms with those from their own religious order.
 Audit students will be paired with a roommate.
-To request a particular roommate, please write the name of the individual with whom you wish to share a room by emailing Annie Adams at email@example.com by May 15.
-No roommate requests can be accommodated after May 15, 2020.
+To request a particular roommate, please write the name of the individual with whom you wish to share a room by emailing the Graduate School at email@example.com by June 1.
+No roommate requests can be accommodated after June 1.